 notify_buildkite step at the bottom.
 That passes through various metadata that's useful both for manual inspection and for subsequent deployment.

 We pull in the environment variables that I talked about previously: the name of the step, the key of the step that we want to unblock, and a build number we can use for querying.
 We create our Buildkite unblocker and then we notify it and pass through this metadata:

-You'll notice that these keys here match the keys in the Buildkite unblock step on the right-hand side.
-So model/data/path, Weights & Biases run ID, etc..
+You'll notice that these keys here match the keys in the Buildkite unblock step on the right-hand side, such as model/data/path and Weights & Biases run ID.
 And that’s the training step that we've unblocked in the training -

 training_finished, as you can see there.
 This implementation calls into the Buildkite API to unblock this step.